 Section 7.
-Be it further enacted as aforesaid, That the Road Commissioners of Appropriation for the repair of the roads and streets of said town a sum of money not more than one hundred dollars, and shall make an order for the payment thereof to the treasurer of the town of Townsend, for the use of said town.
+Be it further enacted as aforesaid, That the Road Commissioners of Appoquinimink Hundred shall annually appropriate for the repair of the roads and streets of said town a sum of money not more than one hundred dollars, and shall make an order for the payment thereof to the treasurer of the town of Townsend, for the use of said town.
 The town commissioners shall render to the road commissioners an account of how the said money was expended.